YINI-lang/YINI-spec/YINI-Specification.md

   - All typing rules still apply — for example, string literals must be quoted: if a value is not quoted, it is not a string — no exceptions.
   - Empty values are allowed ONLY in members in section-top-levels:
     - Missing/empty value (ONLY outside lists and objects) are treated as `Null`.
-    - Trailing comma (after last value/member) inside lists and object - comma is ignored - ONLY in lenient-mode.
+    - Trailing comma (after last value/member) inside lists and object - comma is ignored - ONLY in lenient-mode (parse error in strict-mode).
   - Useful for hand-edited configuration files.
 - **Strict Mode:**
   - Enforces full well-formedness.
+  - No empty values are allowed, must always be explicitly with `Null`.
+  - No (stray) trailing commas (after last value/member) inside lists and object permitted.
   - Strict mode requires both a **title section header** (a level 1 header) and the **document terminator** (`/END`).

     These constraints provide increased robustness: if a YINI document is split into two halves, **both halves will be invalid**.